SheCodes-IEEE-CIS-GHRCE/Face-Mask-Detection/README.md

 Now-a-days, entering any public premises is dangerous, with more possibilites of spreading of COVID-19.
 With respect to this problem, here comes our proposed system!
 The COVID-19 Face-Mask Detector.
 It is a real-time operating system, which detects if a person enetring the premises is wearing mask or not.
 If yes, its says, "Great!
 You have got your mask on!
 Kindly use sanitizer, have a great day!":thumbsup: and if you're not, "Kindly wear your mask!
 You are not allowed to enter!":thumbsdown:. <br/>The model we've build could be potentially used to ensure the saftey.

 # Desciption
+This is a real-time image classification project trained on the top of Keras/Tensorflow API with MobileNetV2.
+The model <a href="https://github.com/SheCodes-IEEE-CIS-GHRCE/Face-Mask-Detection/blob/main/TRAINING.ipynb"> TRAINING.ipynb</a> is trained with two datasets(link at the bottom) consiting of images with people weaing masks and people not wearing masks.
+Thus we obtained <a href="https://github.com/SheCodes-IEEE-CIS-GHRCE/Face-Mask-Detection/blob/main/mask_detection.h5"> mask_detection.h5 </a>, trained model.
+To run the detector, run <a href="https://github.com/SheCodes-IEEE-CIS-GHRCE/Face-Mask-Detection/blob/main/detector.py"> detector.py. </a> Detector starts, click on the start button to start detection, enter time to terminate your process and then detection will go on.
+Here is a demonstration by one of our teammate.
+<a href="https://drive.google.com/file/d/1Iro2nYpVpV3_M1ukq9m6mI9yr-4h4uay/view?usp=drivesdk"> DEMONSTRATION:woman_technologist: </a>
+<br></br>

 # Modules/ Packages required
 * numpy: Python library used for working with arrays.
 It also has functions for working in domain of linear algebra, fourier transform, and matrices.